vladmirfox/pokeemerald-expansion/CONTRIBUTING.md

 Contributors are responsible for responding to and updating their branch by addressing the feedback in the review.
 Contributors are also responsible for making sure the branch passes the checklist at all times.

+Once a maintainer has begun reviewing your PR, **please** do not force-push new changes - normal pushes are fine.
+Do not worry about git history - we squash most incoming changes.

 Maintainers will measure the submitted pull request against a [merge checklist](docs/team_procedures/merge_checklist.md).

 Once all items on the merge checklist are true, the branch will be merged in.

 ## Maintainers